Quantum Event Learning and Gentle Random Measurements: Gentle Measurement Lemmas

 \end{proof}

-\section{Gentle Blended Measurements}
+\subsection{Gentle Blended Measurements}

 In this section we prove a number of results about repeated blended measurements.
-We begin by repeating the definition of a blended measurement from Section~\ref{sec:Introduction}.
+We begin by repeating the definition of a blended measurement from \Cref{sec:Introduction}.

-\begin{defn}[Blended Measurement] Given a set of two outcome measurements $\cM = \{M_1, M_2, ... , M_m\}$ the blended measurement $\blend(\cM)$ is defined to be the $m+1$ outcome measurement with measurement operators
+\begin{defn}[Blended Measurement] Given a set of two outcome measurements $\cM = \{M_1, M_2, \ldots , M_m\}$ the blended measurement $\blend(\cM)$ is defined to be the $m+1$ outcome measurement with measurement operators

-We refer to outcome $E_0$ as the ``reject'' outcome, and outcomes $E_1, ..., E_m$ as ``accepting'' outcomes. \end{defn}
+We refer to outcome $E_0$ as the ``reject'' outcome, and outcomes $E_1, \ldots, E_m$ as ``accepting'' outcomes. \end{defn}

-Operationally, we can understand a blended measurement $\blend(\cM)$ on a state $\rho$ as the measurement implemented by the following procedure: \begin{framed} \begin{enumerate} \item Select a measurement $M_i \in \cM$ universally at random and apply it to $\rho$. \begin{enumerate} \item If the measurement accepts, report outcome ``$\blend(\cM)$ accepts on measurement $M_i$''. \item If the measurement rejects, report outcome ``$\blend(\cM)$ rejects''. \end{enumerate} \end{enumerate} \end{framed} Critically, the observer performing a blended measurement only learns which measurement $M_i$ was selected if that measurement accepts; otherwise all they learn is that a measurement rejected (without knowing which one).
+Intuitively, one might understand a blended measurement $\blend(\cM)$ on a state $\rho$ as the measurement implemented by the following procedure, although the post-measurement state of this procedure is not the same: \begin{framed} $\cB(\cM)$, intuitively: \begin{enumerate} \item Select a measurement $M_i \in \cM$ universally at random and apply it to $\rho$. \begin{enumerate} \item If the measurement accepts, report outcome ``$\blend(\cM)$ accepts on measurement $M_i$''. \item If the measurement rejects, report outcome ``$\blend(\cM)$ rejects''. \end{enumerate} \end{enumerate} \end{framed} Critically, the observer performing a blended measurement only learns which measurement $M_i$ was selected if that measurement accepts; otherwise all they learn is that a measurement rejected, without knowing which measurement was performed.
 We will be particularly interested in the analyzing what happens when $k$ blended measurements are applied in sequence to a quantum system initially in state $\rho$.
 In preparation for this, we define the state $\bmstate{k}$ and probability $\bmaccept{k}$ to be the blended measurement analogues of the state $\state{k}$ and probability $\accept{k}$ introduced in \Cref{sec:Introduction}.

-\begin{defn} Given a state $\rho$ and set of two outcome measurements $\cM$ let the state $\bmstate{k}$ be the resulting state when the measurement $\blend(M)$ is applied $k$ times in sequence to a quantum system initially in state $\rho$ and the reject outcome is observed each time, so
+\begin{defn} Given a state $\rho$ and set of two outcome measurements $\cM$ let the state $\bmstate{k}$ be the resulting state when the measurement $\blend(\cM)$ is applied $k$ times in sequence to a quantum system initially in state $\rho$ and the reject outcome is observed each time, so

 Let $\bmaccept{k}$ be the probability that at least one accepting outcome is observed when the measurement $\blend(\cM)$ is applied $k$ times in sequence to a quantum system in state $\rho$ (equivalently, the probability that not all outcomes observed are reject), so